-Industry 4.0 powered by Crate Machine Data Platform increases factory efficiency.
+Industry 4.0 powered by Crate IoT Data Platform increases factory efficiency.

 ALPLA is a world leader in the area of packaging solutions, producing high-quality packaging for Coca-Cola, Unilever, and other brands in the food, drinks, cosmetics and cleaning industries.
 ALPLA employs 18,300 employees at 172 locations across 45 countries.